Luftschlosser/ATmighty/doc/workflow.md

 To debug from eclipse, start an avarice instance manually via a terminal, then select your debug-configuration from the dropdown-menu next to the debug-button in eclipse.

+#### Unsolved Debugging issues

+For some reason the On-Chip-Debugging doesn't work correctly and I was not able to find any solution yet.
+So here is at least a description of the problems:

+* GDB seems to assign wrong C/C++ linenumbers to the programcounter-value. (skipping lines, random branching/looping).
+As a consequence, breakpoints don't work as they should and it becomes very hard to trace the code execution.
+When viewing the disassembled code, everythings seems to work fine.
+This can happen because of compiler-optimizations, but it happened also when all optimizations where turned off.
+* When running uninterrupted, the program resets after a short ammount of time.
+This does not happen when singlestepping.
+After each reset, the MCUSR-register holds the value 29 (0x1D) - from my understanding, this should be an invalid value.
+An unhandled interrupt is also not the problem, as I set the BADISR_vect to an empty ISR-routine.
+This problem occurs always when the ATmega2560 was programmed via JTAG, not only when debugging.
+The same program runs fine when using the standard Arduino-programmer.

+Please write a comment if you find a solution to any of these problems.

 ### Serial Terminal

 In order to communicate with the connected Arduino-board via USART (over USB) its nice to have a serial-terminal ready to use inside eclipse.